mayankchetan/remoteOpenFASTplotter/README.md

 - **FFT Analysis**: Frequency analysis with configurable parameters
 - **Frequency Annotations**: Mark and label important frequencies in FFT plots
 - **User-Friendly Interface**: Simple and intuitive UI with tooltips and visual feedback
+- **File Path Management**: Save and reuse sets of OpenFAST file paths for quick access

 ## Installation